BNewing/geese-games/README.md

 I was finding React a little intimidating and overwhelming, and I was really struggling to get to grips with it.
 After asking around, I was recommended and then got Wes Bos' [reactforbeginners.com](reactforbeginners.com) course to get me started.
 That has been fantastic!
 Then, when I started up this project, I often referred to the [Facebook documentation](https://facebook.github.io/react/docs/hello-world.html).

-This is still very much a work in progress but it's fun and I'm learning lots!

 ## Tech Stack
 - React